Government sets up intergovernmental committee as 14 Global Fund Containers cleared

 Mr Winful said to address future delays, an intergovernmental committee was formed by the government after the lessons from the current delays.

-The committee includes the Ministry of Finance, the Ghana Revenue Authority, the Ghana Ports and Harbours Authority, and the Ministry of Health.
+The committee include the Ministry of Finance, the Ghana Revenue Authority, Ghana Ports and Harbours Authority, and the Ministry of Health.

 To guarantee prompt resolutions, he said, the committee will collaborate to handle such issues as they come up.